Omjoa001/sapienza/security/19okt_raceCondition.md

-# Race Conditions
+# Security Principles
 <sub>19.okt</sub>

+### Race conditions

-Race condition occurs when two concurrent execution threads both execute on shared state and this is not done atomically.
+A race condition occurs when two concurrent execution threads both execute on shared state and this is not done atomically.
 As an example you can take advantage of `mkdir` on Unix by creating symbolic links between the non-atomic directory creation actions to become the owner of files one should not have access to.

 ![Race condition example](./img/race_cond.png)